 5. I want my own office space

 Do you really, honestly, think you will miss your co-workers?
 Even the one who listened to her music without headphones?
-What about the brand manager why receptively laugh’s out loud to everything that comes out of the director mouth.?
+What about the brand manager who laughs out loud at everything that comes out of the director’s mouth?
 Or that messy specimen of a human who loves clutter and drinking from multiple cups?

-You may even joke about this with your favourite co-workers who in the future who end up becoming good friends and possibly colleagues again.
+You may even joke about this with your favourite co-workers who you decide to bring on into your new venture.

-What would make you quit your job and work for yourself?
+As you finish reading this article, answer this question… What would make you quit your job, and work for yourself?